inductiva/inductiva/inductiva/coastal/README.md

 ```

 Once the scenario is created, run the simulation by specifying the simulation
-time (all the time are in seconds) as follows:
+time (all the time parameters are in seconds) as follows:

 ```python
 task = scenario.simulate(simulation_time=80, time_step=0.1, output_time_step=1)